Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

 In uniaxial and easy plane systems the number of independent measurements can be reduced to two, typically at $\varphi_B=0, \frac{\pi}{2}$ or $\varphi_B=\frac{\pi}{4}, \frac{3\pi}{4}$ \cite{Garello2013,Avci2014b}.
 A further simplification is achieved using the small angle approximation, which is valid for perpendicularly magnetized samples when the magnetization deviates by at most a few degrees from the $z$-axis \cite{Kim2013,Hayashi2014}.
-In this case, $R^{2\omega}_{xy}$ varies linearly with the external field, as shown in Fig.~\ref{Fig_HHV}(f) and the SOTs are extracted by performing two sets of measurement at $\varphi_B=0$ and $\frac{\pi}{2}$:
+In this case, $R^{2\omega}_{xy}$ varies linearly with the external field, as shown in Fig.~\ref{Fig_HHV}(f) and the SOTs are extracted by performing two sets of measurement at $\varphi_B=0$ and $\frac{\pi}{2}$,

-where $b_i=\frac{\partial R^{2\omega}_{xy}}{\partial B_{\rm ext}}/\frac{\partial^2 R^{\omega}_{xy}}{\partial B_{\rm ext}^2}$ is measured for $B_{\rm ext}\| i=x,y$ and the partial derivatives are calculated by linear fits of the curves shown in Fig.~\ref{Fig_HHV}(f).
-This approximation provides only the lowest order contribution to the SOT.
+where $r=R_{\rm PHE}/R_{\rm AHE}$ is the ratio between planar and anomalous Hall coefficients, $b_i=\frac{\partial R^{2\omega}_{xy}}{\partial B_{\rm ext}}/\frac{\partial^2 R^{\omega}_{xy}}{\partial B_{\rm ext}^2}$ is measured for $B_{\rm ext}\| i=x,y$, and the partial derivatives are calculated by linear fits of the curves shown in Fig.~\ref{Fig_HHV}(f).
+This approximation provides only the lowest order contribution to the SOTs.
 However, because of its simple implementation, it is widely used for characterizing the SOTs in systems with perpendicular anisotropy.
-HHV measurements can also be generalized to angular scans of the magnetization at constant external field, which is particularly suited for in-plane magnetized samples \cite{Avci2014b}, thus providing a versatile and sensitive method to characterize the SOT in a variety of systems.
+Harmonic Hall voltage measurements can also be generalized to angular scans of the magnetization at constant external field, which is particularly suited for in-plane magnetized samples \cite{Avci2014b}, thus providing a versatile and sensitive method to characterize the SOTs in a variety of systems.